Global Language and Culture Center

 Practice the world languages you have been learning.

-The GLCC is one of the academic support centers of St John’s University serving students registered for classes in the Department of Languages and Literatures, the Institute of Asian Studies, the Department of Communication Sciences and Disorders, and the Language Connection, as well as any student interested in furthering his or her knowledge of a language.
+The GLCC is one of the academic support centers of St John’s University serving students registered for classes in the Department of Languages and Literatures, the Institute of Asian Studies, the Department of Communication Sciences and Disorders, and the English Language Institute, as well as any student interested in furthering his or her knowledge of a language.
 At the GLCC students can start practicing one or several of the languages currently offered at St John’s University.
 Through immersion and interaction, under the guidance of trained language assistants they will build on the language skills acquired in the classroom and gain in confidence in the use of the language in a convivial and pressure-free atmosphere.

 The Center offers large seating areas in a library-like setting for studying and group gathering.
 It is equipped with individual language pods, computers, large screen TVs and reference material.